spingames/style-javascript/README.md

     };
     ```

-  - Methods can return `this` to help with method chaining.
+  - Methods should return `this` to help with method chaining, except for getters.

     ```javascript
     // bad